All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Improved sleep-gut axis: Sermorelin's well-documented sleep benefits may indirectly support gut health, as poor sleep is associated with increased intestinal permeability and gut microbiome disruption.

-It is important to note that these are potential benefits based on the known biology of GH and IGF-1, not guaranteed outcomes of sermorelin therapy.
-Individual responses vary, and sermorelin should not be used as a primary treatment for specific gastrointestinal conditions.
+These are potential benefits based on the known biology of GH and IGF-1, not guaranteed outcomes of sermorelin therapy.
+Individual responses vary, and sermorelin shouldn't be used as a primary treatment for specific gastrointestinal conditions.

 The Sleep-Gut Connection